spgriffs/energryAwarnessTest/process.md

 * Must-Have Features.
 List the features without which you would consider your project to be a failure.
 * Optional Features.
 List the features which you consider to be nice to have, but not critical.

+### Notes From Tuesdays Meeting
+ * Create a simple game out of the data (match the signal to the electronic)
+ * Animated Heat map - showing the usage over time
+ * Bubble chart like the one with the companies and their profits - transition to show separate groups
+ * Scaled line chart showing the data in a time-series fashion

 ## Project Schedule ##
 Make sure that you plan your work so that you can avoid a big rush right before the final project deadline, and delegate different modules and responsibilities among your team members.
 Write this in terms of weekly deadlines.